How to Install Apache Maven on Debian

 Remove Manually Installed Maven

-Warning: The following commands permanently delete the Maven installation directory.
+The following commands permanently delete the Maven installation directory.
 Only proceed if you no longer need your manual Maven installation.

 For manual installations, remove the installation directory, symbolic link, and environment script:

-sudo rm -rf /opt/apache-maven-*/
+sudo rm -rf /opt/apache-maven-*

-sudo rm /opt/maven
+sudo rm -f /opt/maven

-sudo rm /etc/profile.d/maven.sh
+sudo rm -f /etc/profile.d/maven.sh

 After removal, open a new terminal or run hash -r to clear the command cache.